ds-ga-1007/final_project/dov205/README.md

 1. **Loading a non-trivial dataset into pandas objects (DataFrame and Series)** Yes!
 Please see the [data preprocessing](#data) work I've done, as well as the `load_reddit_data()` data ingestion method in `commentary.py`.

-2. **Perform some kind of meaningful analysis of the data using pandas and/or NumPy computational and data analysis tools.** TODO
+2. **Perform some kind of meaningful analysis of the data using pandas and/or NumPy computational and data analysis tools.** I have some preliminary analysis results in the `exploration` subdirectory.

-3. **Display the results of the analysis using matplotlib.** TODO
+3. **Display the results of the analysis using matplotlib.** I have some preliminary plot results in the `exploration` subdirectory.

-4. **Allow the user to interactively control the analysis and display of the data.**
+4. **Allow the user to interactively control the analysis and display of the data.** Yes!
+Please see `interactive_analysis()` in `commentary.py`

 5. **The project must include a user guide that describes how to install, configure, and run the program.** Yes!
 Please see the above [installation instructions](#instructions) which takes care of installation, data and environment configuration, and running the program `commentary.py`.

 6. **The final project source code, datasets, and documentation must be uploaded to the final_project repository on GitHub in the same manner as the assignments (fork the repository and send a pull request).
 The NetID used for the directory should be correspond to one of the students in the team for that project.** Yes!
 The one by one:

-	- Source code is housed in `commentary.py` and the `Plotter` class directory.
+	- Source code is housed in `commentary.py` and the `Explorer` class directory.
 	- Datasets are under the project's `data` directory.
 Again, please see the [next section](#data) to learn more about data sourcing, preparation, and processing.
 	- Documentation takes the form of this `README` and the inline code comments used to clarify what any particular code block is doing.
 	- I'm a team of one, so that takes care of the NetID situation :)